-Located adjacent to Rosener House, this park was named after Officer jack W. Lyle, a Menlo Park police officer whe was killed in the line of duty in 1960.
-The park includes a walking path with benches, multi-use turf, a rustic themed play area, and a basketball half-court.
+Officer jack W. Lyle, a Menlo Park police officer whe was killed in benches, multi-use turf, a rustic themed play area, and a basketball half-court.
 Stone column entry markers provide unique accent elements to the park.
 Although it is not a designated dog area, it is popular with dog owners.

-- The lawn areas are popular with dog owners, and a designated of Needs and Gaps The multi-use lawn at the Middle Avenue frontage is under-used.
-The lawn areas are popular with dog owners, and a designated of leash dog area might be appropriate, to avoid conflicts with othe park users. --- ---------------- --
+- The lawn areas a wn at the Middle Avenue frontage is under-used. are popular with dog owners, and a designated off might be appropriate, to avoid conflicts with other 0 night be appropriate, to avoid conflicts with other